SameerWebDeveloper/Main-Portfolio/README.md

-# Portfolio of MEshareebRajput 💼✨
+# Portfolio of Sameer Zubair 💼✨

-Welcome to the **Portfolio of Muhammad Eshareeb Rajput**! 🚀 This project showcases my journey as a **MERN Stack Developer** and highlights my skills, experiences, and key projects using **React.js**.
+Welcome to the **Portfolio of Sameer Zubair**! 🚀 This project showcases my journey as a **MERN Stack Developer** and highlights my skills, experiences, and key projects using **React.js**.
 Built with a modern and responsive design, this portfolio offers a glimpse into the work I’ve done and my vision for the future. 💻🌟

 ## Overview 🌍